paulstuart/rqlobj/README.md

 This project allows for using struct tags to annotate your structs that need persistence.
 The associated `dbgen` command is used to generate data handlers for these struts to enable CRUD and list operations against objects without writing any SQL.

-The goals of this project are to provide object mapping, and it does not include schema generation or data migrations.
+The goals of this project are to provide object mapping, and it does not include data migrations.